 In the weeks and months leading up to the war, a number of Palestinian families, who had lived in the Sheikh Jarrah neighborhood of East Jerusalem for many generations, were ordered by the Israeli Court to leave their homes by May 2 to make room for new Jewish settlements.

-Strictly speaking, when any government made up of one predominant ethic group forces a minority ethnic group or nation out of its home of heritage to make room for the predominant group, this is typically referred to as occupation and colonization.
+In geopolitical terms, this is known as forced removal—when any government made up of one predominant ethic group legally mandates or forces a minority ethnic group out of its home of heritage to make room for the predominant group to live and work and occupy.

 On Friday May 7, the final day of Ramadan, tens of thousands of Muslims worshippers (including Palestinians) filled the Al-Aqsa Mosque to pray.